habemus-papadum/pdum_plumbum/README.md

 **plumbum** is a library for threading data through function calls using intuitive pipe operators.
 Inspired by [Pipe](https://github.com/JulienPalard/Pipe), it offers a redesigned approach with a separation between operator construction and execution.

 **This is primarily a syntax library** focused on making data transformations more readable and composable.
-It is not optimized for performance-critical applications, but rather for clarity and expressiveness in your code.
+It is not optimized for performance-critical applications, but rather caters to the aeshetics of @habemus-papadum -- so, your mileage may vary...

 ## Installation
 ```bash